CPI Inflation Rate

 Analysis

-This is the number that gets quoted in the news: "Inflation was 2.4% last month" or "CPI rose 2.4% over the past year."
-It's the year-over-year percent change in the Consumer Price Index — how much higher prices are than 12 months ago, not the level of the index itself.
+This is the number that gets quoted in the news: inflation was 3.4% over the 12 months ending July 2026.
+It is the year-over-year percent change in the Consumer Price Index — how much higher prices are than 12 months ago, not the level of the index itself.